 Trials usually happen within 30-45 days after the arrest.
 However, your lawyer will fight to get you a deal out of court before this time, in which case you may be able to resolve your case without the need to go to trial.

-This is why it’s so important to contact a DUI lawyer as soon as possible after your arrest.
-The sooner you can get an experienced attorney on the case, the better chances you have of avoiding a trial altogether.
+This is why contacting a DUI lawyer as soon as possible after your arrest is so essential.
+The sooner you can get an experienced attorney on the case, the better your chances of avoiding a trial altogether.